Raksh Folk Arts Of India Foundation (International Indian Folk Art Gallery)

-Founded as International Indian Folk Art Gallery in 2020 as a social enterprise with the support of family, friends, and volunteers.
+Founded in Australia as International Indian Folk Art Gallery in 2020 as a social enterprise with the support of family, friends, and volunteers.
 Based on its success and recognition, in August 2022, we registered the same with the Australian Securities and Investments Commission as Indian Folk Art Foundation.

 As a not-for-profit organisation, our aim is to continue working with the community to shed light on endangered Indian folk arts while building a cross-cultural connection with Indian-Australian art lovers.